tacman/msgphp/CONTRIBUTING.md

 ## Setup a Test Project

+Create a new bare Symfony skeleton application with specific MsgPHP bundles pre-installed.

 ```bash
 bin/create-project
 ```

-It will create a new Symfony skeleton application and ask you which MsgPHP bundles to install.
-The bundles can be automatically symlinked to your local clone after.

 ## Perform a Smoke Test

-To quickly see if CI is likely to pass use:
+To quickly see if CI is likely to pass, use:

 ```bash
 bin/smoke-test